Amy Rigby: Music career

 After leaving Koch, she recorded for the Signature Sounds label, and also sold live CD and DVD material through her website.
 Til The Wheels Fall Off, with its opening track, "Why Do I," produced by Richard Barone, was released on Signature in 2003, and Little Fugitive in 2005.
 The weekly newspaper The Nashville Scene said that Little Fugitive "finds Rigby as sharp as ever, even as many of the songs evince the fuzz of dislocation...or the exasperation of a survivor who hasn't lost her sense of humor but knows that jokes have their limits."

 She writes lyrics about the trials of a cash-strapped single mother in an uncaring world.
 "The Good Girls" is a song about consumerism and underemployment, for example.
 Asked by her manager if she would not be able to write the same kind of songs after starting a happy relationship, she responded "No problem.
 I'm still poor", before cranking out a lyric about her beau's ex-wife.
 Another trademark is outrageous sexual humor, as in the songs "I Hate Every Bone in Her Body" and "Are We Ever Going to Have Sex Again?"

 Rigby uses basic chord structures derived from '60s rock and pop music.
 Her records are as notable for their musical sophistication as for their lyrical directness.

 Her influences also include New York City punk rock, especially as played at the famous CBGB club, as well as the Beatles and other mid-1960s pop.
 One of her recent songs is entitled "Dancing With Joey Ramone."

 Ronnie Spector, Sara Hickman, and Laura Cantrell have recorded compositions by Rigby.

-In 2008 Wreckless Eric & Amy Rigby was released.
-The album is described as combining various influences.
-The pair are touring to support the album.
+In 2008 Wreckless Eric & Amy Rigby was released; the pair toured to support the album.